Shrikrishnag/spyreqs/README.md

 (<b>S</b>hare<b>P</b>oint-<b>Y</b> not use this lib for<b>REQ</b>uest<b>S</b>!)

-Spyreqs is a library that contains general purpose methods useful for interacting with<br>
-the sharepoint lists and files.It is dependent on the jQuery.
+Spyreqs is a library that contains general purpose methods useful for interacting with the sharepoint lists and files.
+It is dependent on the jQuery.
+It will work with a Sharepoint auto-hosted app even without the hostUrl & appUrl URLquery properties!

 <h3>Welcome!</h3>
 With spyreqs, you can manage: